As employee benefit consultants, we see a myriad of compliance questions that arise in day-to-day benefit administration.

 There are some issues that always seem to be a pain point for most employer groups.
 We’ve answered eight of these popular questions below.

-For the full Q&A list, join us on Wednesday, February 14, for the webinar Employee Benefits Compliance Greatest Hits: Top 25 Compliance Questions.
+For the full Q&A list, view the webinar playback, Employee Benefits Compliance Greatest Hits: Top 25 Compliance Questions.

 Can an employer offer different benefits to different classes of employees?